Ski holidays in Germany Skiing & snowboarding in Germany from Bavaria to the Black Forest

+Ski holidays in Germany are not on many people's radar but there are some superb ski resorts, with modern infrastructure, uncrowded pistes and great value.
 Skiing in Germany is typically associated with the Alps in Bavaria and the famous resort of Garmisch-Partenkirchen which gives that classic alpine experience of ski chalets, great apres-ski and some high altitude skiing on the glacier.

 But there are also plenty of other great ski resorts dotted around the country and many easily accessible from Munich.
-In fact, Germany has over 100 ski resorts dotted along the borders with Austria, Czech Republic and Switzerland but it's best known ski resort is Garmisch-Partenkirchen - famous for it's annual ski jumping and World Cup downhill races.
+In fact, Germany has over 100 ski resorts dotted along the borders with Austria, Czech Republic and Switzerland.
+It's best known ski resort is Garmisch-Partenkirchen which is famous for its annual ski jumping and World Cup downhill races.

-Full of Bavarian tradition, Garmisch is an international resort at the base of Germany's Zugspitze - it's highest mountain and home to Germany's only glacier that lets you ski from early autumn until late spring.
+Full of Bavarian tradition, Garmisch is an international resort at the base of Germany's Zugspitze - it's highest mountain and home to Germany's only glacier that let's you ski from early autumn until late spring.